 This form should be used to record a suspicion, allegation or disclosure of child abuse or a complaint of inappropriate behavior and/or misconduct.

-Parish [mission/community/chapel]: Incid ent Date: Your name and position in the Parish [mis ssion/community/chapel]: Name of child or young person involved: Name of person making the complaint: Name of the person who the complaint is is made against: Other persons involved: Nature of the complaint/concern - inc include observations of the child's behavi n and what happened (this car Details of any injuries and if the child rece eived medical attention.
-Accurately record what the child said whe en describing what happen ed.
-Details of anyone who witnessed what ha appened.
-Does this complaint indicate the possibilit neglect?
-Yes/No If yes, provide details of your state. f your report to the approp riate reporting organisation in Person spoken to: Reference no: Date [.]
+Parish [mission/community/chapel]: Incident Date: Your name and position in the Parish [mission/community/chapel]: Name of child or young person involved: Name of person making the complaint: Name of the person who the complaint is made against: Other persons involved: Nature of the complaint/concern - include: times, date, location and what happened (this can include observations of the child's behavior).
+Details of any injuries and if the child received medical attention.
+Accurately record what the child said when describing what happened.
+Details of anyone who witnessed what happened.

+Policy number POL010 Version 1.02

+Responsibility Office Approved by Ruling Bishop 2013

+Scheduled review date 2020 Page Number 44
-If you become concerned that a child or young person known to you is being abused or neglected, or is likely to be abused or neglected, the policies on Inappropriate Behavior and Child-Safe, Child-

-Friendly church environment are resources that can help you make a decision about whether to report.
+Does this complaint indicate the possibility of child abuse, i.e. physical abuse, sexual abuse, or neglect?
+Refer to Attachment A for mandatory reporting requirements in your state.
+Yes/No If yes, refer to Attachment B for the relevant reporting authority in your state.
+Person spoken to: Reference no: Date: If you become concerned that a child or young person known to you is being abused or neglected, or is likely to be abused or neglected, the policies on Inappropriate Behavior and Child-Safe, Child-Friendly church environment are resources that can help you make a decision about whether to report.
 If in doubt, always report.

-Immediate action taken:

-If no action taken - reason:

-If complaint relates to inappropriate behavior, details of internal discipline process followed: (Make note of any support or counseling that was offered to the person against whom the complaint was made).

-Provide details for discipline process:

-Any follow-up required?
-Yes / No -reason:
+Immediate action taken: If no action taken - reason: If complaint relates to inappropriate behavior, details of internal discipline process followed: (Make note of any support or counseling that was offered to the person against whom the complaint was made).
+Provide details for discipline process: Any follow-up required?
+Yes / No -reason: Reported By:

-Reported By :
+Policy number POL010 Version 1.02

+Responsibility Office Approved by Ruling Bishop 2013

+Scheduled review date 2020 Page Number 45

-Reported To :
+Reported To:

-Copy sent to Diocese Yes/ No Date Time
+Copy sent to Diocese Yes/No Date Time Time

-Name Contact Phone:
+Name Contact Pho one:

 Signature Date